 Before the age of technology, it was relatively easier to lead a life private.
-But as our lives become increasingly digital, maintaining personal privacy has become difficult and deserving of more time and thought than earlier.
+But as our lives become increasingly digital, maintaining personal privacy has become more complicated and deserving of more time and thought than earlier.

 Fortunately, consumer demand for private interactions online has only increased, which means that there is a growing market for privacy-oriented apps and websites.
 When it comes to messaging, Signal is one of the best options out there.
 As an open-source project, Signal is an ideal messaging alternative for the privacy-conscious.

-If we want to talk about private messaging apps, though, the conversation cannot avoid the elephant in the room – WhatsApp.
+If we want to talk about Signal’s privacy-first approach, the conversation cannot avoid the elephant in the room — WhatsApp.
 In this piece, we will see how Signal works, compare how WhatsApp & Signal differ, and then learn about the business model of Signal because the added context will help us better understand how the incentives of both apps differ.

 How Signal Works